KozGit/DOOM-3-BFG-VR/README.txt

 Below are some console variables used by the game.
 Many of these can be adjusted via the in game menus.

-vr_chibi 1 FLOAT - changes the size of human heads (sometimes good if you change the world scale but it makes heads look weird). vr_scale 0.93 FLOAT - scale of the virtual world.
-1 = scale of previous version and original Doom 3. vr_useFloorHeight 0 BOOL - keep the virtual floor level with the real floor. pm_normalviewheight 68 FLOAT - 5 game-inches less than the player view height. vr_laserSightUseOffset 1 BOOL - Emit laser sight from the gun's laser sight emitter instead of the gun's barrel.
+vr_chibi 1 FLOAT - changes the size of human heads (sometimes good to change if you changing the world scale made heads look weird). vr_scale 1 FLOAT - scale of the virtual world.
+1 = scale of previous version and original Doom 3.
+0.93 = slightly smaller and more comfortable size (like in Leyland's mod). vr_useFloorHeight 0 BOOL - keep the virtual floor level with the real floor. vr_normalViewHeight 73 FLOAT - The player view height in real world inches. vr_laserSightUseOffset 1 BOOL - Emit laser sight from the gun's laser sight emitter instead of the gun's barrel.

 com_fixedTic 0 BOOL - run a single game frame per render frame.
 Fixes frame dropping in VR.